Hemp: Uses

-Hemp is used to make a variety of commercial and industrial products, including rope, textiles, clothing, shoes, food, paper, bioplastics, insulation, and biofuel.
-The bast fibers can be used to make textiles that are 100% hemp, but they are commonly blended with other fibers, such as flax, cotton or silk, as well as virgin and recycled polyester, to make woven fabrics for apparel and furnishings.
-The inner two fibers of the plant are woodier and typically have industrial applications, such as mulch, animal bedding, and litter.
-When oxidized (often erroneously referred to as "drying"), hemp oil from the seeds becomes solid and can be used in the manufacture of oil-based paints, in creams as a moisturizing agent, for cooking, and in plastics.
-Hemp seeds have been used in bird feed mix as well.
-A survey in 2003 showed that more than 95% of hemp seed sold in the European Union was used in animal and bird feed.
+Hemp is used to make a wide range of commercial and industrial products.
+Hemp seeds are consumed directly as food and are also pressed into oil used for cooking, nutritional supplements, cosmetics, and as a drying oil in paints and varnishes.
+Hempseed meal, a by-product of oil extraction, is increasingly evaluated for use in animal feed, including poultry, swine, cattle, fish, and companion animals, due to its favorable protein and fatty acid profile.

+The bast fibers are applied in textiles and blended fabrics, furnishings, and specialty papers.
+They are also processed into composites for construction materials such as hempcrete, fiber-reinforced insulation panels, and biocomposites for furniture and automotive parts.
+Hemp fiber is additionally used in specialty products such as musical instruments, including guitars and amplifiers, and in pulp for paper and biodegradable packaging.

+The inner woody core (hurds or shives) is employed in animal bedding, garden mulch, litter, and as a component in lightweight building blocks and particle boards.
+Hemp oil and extracts are also used for non-intoxicating cannabinoid products, such as cannabidiol (CBD), in dietary supplements, cosmetics, and wellness formulations.

 Food

-Hemp seeds can be eaten raw, ground into hemp meal, sprouted or made into dried sprout powder.
-Hemp seeds can also be made into a slurry used for baking or for beverages, such as hemp milk and tisanes.
+Hemp seeds can be eaten raw, ground into hemp meal, sprouted, or made into dried sprout powder.
+Hemp seeds can also be made into a slurry used for baking or beverages, such as hemp milk and tisanes.
 Hemp oil is cold-pressed from the seed and is high in unsaturated fatty acids.

 In the UK, the Department for Environment, Food and Rural Affairs treats hemp as a purely non-food crop, but with proper licensing and proof of less than 0.3% THC concentration, hemp seeds can be imported for sowing or for sale as a food or food ingredient.
 In the US, hemp can be used legally in food products and, as of 2000, was typically sold in health food stores or through mail order.